kFo/reference/expressions.rst

 Definitional equality is a strong notion of equalty of values.
 Lean's logical foundations sanction treating definitionally equal terms as being the same when checking that a term is well-typed and/or that it has a given type.

 The reduction relation is believed to be strongly normalizing, which is to say, every sequence of reductions applied to a term will eventually terminate.
 The property guarantees that Lean's type-checking algorithm terminates, at least in principle.
-The consistency of Lean and its soundness with respect to a set-theoretic semantics do not depend on either of these properties.
+The consistency of Lean and its soundness with respect to set-theoretic semantics do not depend on either of these properties.

 Lean provides two commands to compute with expressions:

 * ``#reduce t`` : use the kernel type-checking procedures to carry out reductions on ``t`` until no more reductions are possible, and show the result
-* ``#eval t`` : evaluate ``t`` using a fast bytecode evalator, and show the result
+* ``#eval t`` : evaluate ``t`` using a fast bytecode evaluator, and show the result

 Every computable definition in Lean is compiled to bytecode at definition time.
 Bytecode evaluation is more liberal than kernel evaluation: types and all propositional information are erased, and functions are evaluated using a stack-based virtual machine.
 As a result, ``#eval`` is more efficient than ``#reduce,`` and can be used to execute complex programs.
 In contrast, ``#reduce`` is designed to be small and reliable, and to produce type-correct terms at each step.
 Bytecode is never used in type checking, so as far as soundness and consistency are concerned, only kernel reduction is part of the trusted computing base.